-The our Thermal Ceramics business manufactures a wide range of fired refractory shapes has been produced both in the United Kingdom and the USA for over 60 years, and is used in an extensive range of critical, heat intensive applications.
+The Thermal Ceramics business manufactures a wide range of fired refractory shapes has been produced both in the United Kingdom and the USA for over 60 years, and is used in an extensive range of critical, heat intensive applications.

 Using traditional and state of the art manufacturing techniques, fired shapes can be designed specifically for your application.
 These techniques would include thixotropic and chemical casting, hydraulic and isostatic pressing, extrusion, slip and freeze casting.

 We manufacture our fired shapes using a wide range of materials such as high alumina, sillimanite, silicon carbide, fused silica, alumina-zirconia-silica (AZS), zirconia, zircon and mullite.
 Dependant on your application, our teams of experts will select the material and method best suited to produce your product to your specification.

 Cast compositions can be made to precise customer specifications.
 Thixotropic casting uses a dispersion agent, which allows the mix to flow when vibrated without requiring a high water content.
 These manufacturing techniques, combined with precisely controlled firing and 100% product inspection, produce high-quality components suited to the most arduous of high-temperature environments.